cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 string is then interpreted as an integer via OS2IP {{RFC8017}}.
 For example, for p a 255-bit prime and k = 128-bit security, L = ceil((255 + 128) / 8) = 48 bytes.

+{{domain-separation}} discusses requirements for domain separation and recommendations for choosing domain separation tags.
+The hash\_to\_curve function takes such a tag as a parameter, DST; this is the RECOMMENDED way of applying domain separation.
+As an alternative, implementations MAY instead prepend a domain separation tag to the input msg; in this case, DST SHOULD be the empty string.

 {{hashtobase-impl}} details the hash\_to\_base procedure.

 Note that implementors SHOULD NOT use rejection sampling to generate a uniformly